rust-lang/rust/src/doc/reference.md

 without any spaces) by an _integer suffix_, which forcibly sets the type of the literal.
 There are 10 valid values for an integer suffix:

-* The `is` and `us` suffixes give the literal type `isize` or `usize`, respectively.
 * Each of the signed and unsigned machine types `u8`, `i8`, `u16`, `i16`, `u32`, `i32`, `u64` and `i64`
   give the literal the corresponding machine type.
+* The `is` and `us` suffixes give the literal type `isize` or `usize`, respectively.

 The type of an _unsuffixed_ integer literal is determined by type inference.
 If an integer type can be _uniquely_ determined from the surrounding program context, the unsuffixed integer literal has that type.
-If the program context underconstrains the type, it is considered a static type error; if the program context overconstrains the type, it is also considered a static type error.
+If the program context underconstrains the type, it defaults to the signed 32-bit integer `i32`; if the program context overconstrains the type, it is considered a static type error.

 Examples of integer literals of various forms:

 ```
-123is;                             // type isize
+123i32;                            // type i32
-123us;                             // type usize
+123u32;                            // type u32
-123_us;                            // type usize
+123_u32;                           // type u32
 0xff_u8;                           // type u8
 0o70_i16;                          // type i16
 0b1111_1111_1001_0000_i32;         // type i32
+0us;                               // type usize
 ```

 ##### Floating-point literals